danskernesdigitalebibliotek/dpl-platform/docs/runbooks/upgrade-lagoon.md

 6. After upgrading both Charts we should now verify the upgrade.
 Open the `Post Lagoon upgrade checklist` and follow the steps described there.

-The upgrade of Lagoon should now be comlete.
+The upgrade of Lagoon should now be complete.